Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 1.3 How are cgroups implemented ?
 ---------------------------------

-Control Groups extends the kernel as follows:
+Control Groups extends the woke kernel as follows:

- - Each task in the system has a reference-counted pointer to a css_set.
+ - Each task in the woke system has a reference-counted pointer to a css_set.

- - A css_set contains a set of reference-counted pointers to cgroup_subsys_state objects, one for each cgroup subsystem registered in the system.
-There is no direct link from a task to the cgroup of which it's a member in each hierarchy, but this can be determined by following pointers through the cgroup_subsys_state objects.
+ - A css_set contains a set of reference-counted pointers to cgroup_subsys_state objects, one for each cgroup subsystem registered in the woke system.
+There is no direct link from a task to the woke cgroup of which it's a member in each hierarchy, but this can be determined by following pointers through the cgroup_subsys_state objects.
 This is because accessing the subsystem state is something that's expected to happen frequently and in performance-critical code, whereas operations that require a task's actual cgroup assignments (in particular, moving between cgroups) are less common.
-A linked list runs through the cg_list field of each task_struct using the css_set, anchored at css_set->tasks.
+A linked list runs through the woke cg_list field of each task_struct using the woke css_set, anchored at css_set->tasks.

  - A cgroup hierarchy filesystem can be mounted for browsing and manipulation from user space.

- - You can list all the tasks (by PID) attached to any cgroup.
+ - You can list all the woke tasks (by PID) attached to any cgroup.

-The implementation of cgroups requires a few, simple hooks into the rest of the kernel, none in performance-critical paths:
+The implementation of cgroups requires a few, simple hooks into the woke rest of the woke kernel, none in performance-critical paths:

- - in init/main.c, to initialize the root cgroups and initial css_set at system boot.
+ - in init/main.c, to initialize the woke root cgroups and initial css_set at system boot.

  - in fork and exit, to attach and detach a task from its css_set.

-In addition, a new file system of type "cgroup" may be mounted, to enable browsing and modifying the cgroups presently known to the kernel.
-When mounting a cgroup hierarchy, you may specify a comma-separated list of subsystems to mount as the filesystem mount options.
-By default, mounting the cgroup filesystem attempts to mount a hierarchy containing all registered subsystems.
+In addition, a new file system of type "cgroup" may be mounted, to enable browsing and modifying the woke cgroups presently known to the kernel.
+When mounting a cgroup hierarchy, you may specify a comma-separated list of subsystems to mount as the woke filesystem mount options.
+By default, mounting the woke cgroup filesystem attempts to mount a hierarchy containing all registered subsystems.

-If an active hierarchy with exactly the same set of subsystems already exists, it will be reused for the new mount.
-If no existing hierarchy matches, and any of the requested subsystems are in use in an existing hierarchy, the mount will fail with -EBUSY.
-Otherwise, a new hierarchy is activated, associated with the requested subsystems.
+If an active hierarchy with exactly the woke same set of subsystems already exists, it will be reused for the woke new mount.
+If no existing hierarchy matches, and any of the woke requested subsystems are in use in an existing hierarchy, the woke mount will fail with -EBUSY.
+Otherwise, a new hierarchy is activated, associated with the woke requested subsystems.

 It's not currently possible to bind a new subsystem to an active cgroup hierarchy, or to unbind a subsystem from an active cgroup